machinalis/mypy-django/README.md

 ## Full example

 I reimplemented most of the standard Django tutorial, but with annotations so you can see how it looks.
-The code (and a README with some comments) are at https://github.com/machinalis/mypy-django-example
+The code (and a README with some details of problems and solutions found when annotating) are at https://github.com/machinalis/mypy-django-example

 ## Known issues